International Atomic Energy Agency: Board of Governors

 The Board of Governors is one of two policy-making bodies of the IAEA.
 The Board consists of 22 member states elected by the General Conference, and at least 10 member states nominated by the outgoing Board.
 The outgoing Board designates the ten members who are the most advanced in atomic energy technology, plus the most advanced members from any of the following areas that are not represented by the first ten: North America, Latin America, Western Europe, Eastern Europe, Africa, Middle East, and South Asia, South East Asia, the Pacific, and the Far East.
 These members are designated for one year terms.
 The General Conference elects 22 members from the remaining nations to two-year terms.
 Eleven are elected each year.
 The 22 elected members must also represent a stipulated geographic diversity.

-The Board, in its five-yearly meetings, is responsible for making most of the policies of the IAEA.
+The Board generally meets five times per year: in March and June, twice in September (before and after the General Conference) and in November.
+In its meetings, it is responsible for making most of the policies of the IAEA.
 The Board makes recommendations to the General Conference on IAEA activities and budget, is responsible for publishing IAEA standards and appoints the Director-General subject to General Conference approval.
 Board members each receive one vote.
 Budget matters require a two-thirds majority.
 All other matters require only a simple majority.
 The simple majority also has the power to stipulate issues that will thereafter require a two-thirds majority.
 Two-thirds of all Board members must be present to call a vote.
 The Board elects its own chairman.

 General Conference

-The General Conference is made up of all 176 member states.
+The General Conference is made up of all 180 member states.
 It meets once a year, typically in September, to approve the actions and budgets passed on from the Board of Governors.
 The General Conference also approves the nominee for Director General and requests reports from the Board on issues in question (Statute).
 Each member receives one vote.
 Issues of budget, Statute amendment and suspension of a member's privileges require a two-thirds majority and all other issues require a simple majority.
 Similar to the Board, the General Conference can, by simple majority, designate issues to require a two-thirds majority.
 The General Conference elects a President at each annual meeting to facilitate an effective meeting.
 The President only serves for the duration of the session (Statute).

 The main function of the General Conference is to serve as a forum for debate on current issues and policies.
 Any of the other IAEA organs, the Director-General, the Board and member states can table issues to be discussed by the General Conference (IAEA Primer).
 This function of the General Conference is almost identical to the General Assembly of the United Nations.